Are choosing between a wood vs metal crib for the nursery room?

 A lot of families have used the same crib for several of their children, so longevity for most models and types of a crib is not an issue.

-Both have available brands and models that can be converted into toddler beds, daybeds, and more.
+Both have available brands and models that are considered as convertible cribs – can be turned into toddler beds, daybeds, and more.

 Differences Between Solid Wood Baby Cribs vs Metal Nursery Cribs